wagtail/wagtailtrans/docs/source/getting_started.rst

 .. note::

-    It relies on ``wagtail.wagtailcore.middleware.SiteMiddleware``, which should come before it.
+    It relies on ``wagtail.core.middleware.SiteMiddleware``, which should come before it.
     See http://docs.wagtail.io/en/latest/getting_started/integrating_into_django.html#settings for more information.